vorcigernix/engineeringroles/developers/developers_path.md

-Makers focus on: software architecture and development that drives results
+Developers focus on: software architecture and development that drives results
 --------

 ### Architecture & framework & software development